 The International Center for the Prevention of Crime went to meet the Brussels Prevention & Security Observatory (BPS) on May 22, 2019, in Brussels, in order to exchange and strengthen their links.
 BPS pursues a twofold objective: to coordinate prevention and safety on the territory of the Brussels-Capital Region and to assist all the players concerned to guarantee the best safety for Brussels residents and all those who visit the Region.

-The ICPC is honored to have participated in the 24th edition of the German Crime Congress from 20 to 21 May 2019 in Berlin, Germany.
-During this international conference focused on crime prevention of 3000 participants, we had the opportunity to present our project on the development of prevention and interventions in response to radicalization leading to violence within the justice system.
-French probation.
+The ICPC is honored to have participated in the 24th edition of the German Crime Congress from May 20 to 21, 2019, in Berlin, Germany.
+During this international conference focused on crime prevention in which 3000 people participated, we had the opportunity to present our project on the development of prevention and intervention in response to radicalization leading to violence within the justice system.
 The main theme of this conference was "Promotion of prevention and democracy".

 As part of the week dedicated to the prevention of radicalization leading to violence, organized by the Department of Public Safety Canada, the ICPC participated, from March 21 to 23, 2019, in workshops and working meetings of the Canadian Practitioners' Network for the Prevention of Radicalization and Violent Extremism.
 The purpose of these workshops is to develop evidence-based guidelines to promote effective intervention in the field.

 In order to enrich an international preliminary study on the evaluation of programs to prevent violent radicalization, the ICPC took the opportunity to organize, in parallel with the seminar, a discussion group to gather the views of actors in the field on programs' evaluation.